adcondev/my-learning-notes/RED2000/NOTES.md

 - I will test the entire `poster` on a 58mm printer since every test done before was on a 80mm printer.
 - I will do more tests on the `poster` packages for each module, i will start with unit tests.

+- I will continue with the planning of the `loop` and `conditional` JSON commands.
+They doesn't look that easy as i expected.
+Major changes are needed in other areas of the codebase.
+So, i will look for more approaches to implement it, starting with the `loop` and `conditional` commands, with their standalone solutions.
+- I worked in a massive refactoring in the `document` package, the observation was this package has 2 main concerns: building JSON commands programatically and parsing the JSON commands into printer commands.
+Now, there is a package called `builder` which follows a command builder pattern, and `executor` package with the responsible of parsing the JSON commands into physical printing.
+- I worked on testing the mini printer `PT-210`, the main problem is the codepage, as nothing worked, so i will return to the user defined characters.
+- I pushed the refactoring of the `document` and testing to a PR.
+I will merge it into main branch.

 ---

 ## 🎯 **Current Focus Areas**